pooltogether/ethdenver-graphql-workshop/README.md

 $ graph init --from-contract 0x932773ae4b661029704e731722cf8129e1b32494 asselstine/pooltogether-churn pooltogether-churn
 ```

-Fix the address so that it will point to the proxy, and set the starting block to the block before the contract was created.
+Edit `subgraph.yaml` and set the address so that it will point to the proxy, and set the starting block to the block before the contract was created.

 ```yaml
 source: